muhammadsaqibmughal/ReactChessGame/README.md

 Please read our Contributing Guidelines for more details.<br>

-## 📜 License
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute it as you see fit.

 ## 🌟 Why ChessMaster?
 ChessMaster is not just a game—it's a showcase of modern web development with React, state management, and persistent storage.
 Whether you're a developer looking to study a well-structured React project or a chess enthusiast wanting a polished gaming experience, ChessMaster has something for you.
 Try it out, contribute, or use it as inspiration for your own projects!